Guitar Rock Improvisation Thoughts, Tricks, Concepts and Techniques, 3rd Episode.

 Each scale is a color palette (of x number of aural colors you can paint a song or solo with).

-The more notes in the scale, the richer, more dense, but also the more colorful the solo will sound.
+The more notes in the scale, the richer, denser, but also the more colorful the solo will sound.

 And that is exactly why it’s good to experiment using the 2 extra notes.